Skip to main content

 1. Find your Avado internal IP address

-(1) To locate the internal IP address of your Avado device, first connect to your router.
-Please follow only the specific step outlined in this guide to identify your router's gateway IP address.
+1. To find the internal IP address of your Avado device, first connect to your router.
+Then follow only the 2nd step in this guide to identify your router’s gateway IP address.

 2. Connect to your Avado device